MatiasJuarez400/Accounts/README.md

 If you need to change server configuration please edit server.properties If you need to change database configuration, please edit h2.properties

-You can find examples of the API usage in the following link: https://web.postman.co/collections/2324767-8b6f4675-3015-408b-961a-e878efc37431?workspace=336fe640-151c-494e-84ab-b1f297a2cf68
+You can find examples of the API usage in the following link: <br />
+https://web.postman.co/collections/2324767-8b6f4675-3015-408b-961a-e878efc37431?workspace=336fe640-151c-494e-84ab-b1f297a2cf68